 Social Insurance and Pension Funds

 These organizations have been investors in the domestic markets/companies for many years.
 Internally they are reviewing their returns profile and reexamining asset allocation with a view to considering alternative asset investment opportunities.
-Examples include General Organization for Social Insurance in Saudi Arabia or the Abu Dhabi Retirement Pension & Benefits Fund in UAE.
+Examples include General Organization for Social Insurance in Saudi Arabia or the Abu Dhabi Retirement Pension & Benefits Fund in the UAE.

 This pool of capital is emerging and will increase meaningfully due to sociopolitical changes in the region.
 Examples include King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, which announced an endowment of $10 billion, one of the largest in the world.
 It is currently difficult to accurately calculate how much this emerging pool of capital may have in reserves, but there are certainly a number of universities in the region that are worth exploring.
 The American University in Beirut, Sharjah and Cairo are examples.